Manschitz/tf2-promoitemgrant/README.md

 ## Possible future features

 - Check a user's inventory directly through the [Steam Web API](https://steamcommunity.com/dev) for any existing items of the given type to prevent distributing duplicate items (instead of using a CSV file to track given items)
-- Make all requests asynchronous to improve UI responsiveness
 - Add manual cancelation to the item granting process so it can be stopped in case you'd like to pause or cancel while the distribution process is already running
 - Add check on startup for any available updates to the Software